primaza/primaza/docs/entities/clusterenvironment.md

 ### Creation

-When a Cluster Environment is created, Primaza must verify the connection and update the field `status.state` accordingly.
+When a Cluster Environment is created, Primaza verifies the connection to the cluster.
+If it can not connect to the target cluster, it logs an error and retries later.
+Otherwise, it checks its permissions in application and service namespaces.
+For each service and application namespace on which permissions are granted, Primaza pushes respectively the service or application agent.

+Cluster Environment's State and Conditions are updated according to tests and agents' deployment results.

 ### Deletion

-No operations should be performed.
+When a Cluster Environment is deleted, the permissions granted in Primaza's namespace to Users associated to namespace agents and agent deployments on target cluster's namespaces are removed.

 ### Update

-When a Cluster Environment is updated, Primaza must verify the connection and update the field `status.state` accordingly.
+As on [creation](#creation), Primaza verifies the connection to and its permissions into the target cluster.
+Finally, it pushes agents in cluster's application and service namespaces.
+As on [deletion](#deletion), if application or service namespaces are removed, Primaza deletes agent deployments and agents-granted permissions.